Shukoya/Shoko/RUBOCOP_OFFENSES_REFACTOR_ROADMAP.md

 - M7: State/Repo trims + docs.
 Offense delta: −20 to −30.

 Tracking (current)
-- Current snapshot (2025-04-XX): 848 offenses in lib (121 files).
-Spike comes from layout cops (indentation/argument alignment) introduced during the controller split; clearing those safe-correctable issues alone will remove ~160 violations.
+- Current snapshot (2025-09-14): 755 offenses in lib (121 files).
+Metrics cops dominate; clearing safe-correctable layout items would still remove roughly 120 violations.
 - Target (phase end): ≤ 100 offenses in lib (mainly long, inherently complex algorithms where extraction would add risk without benefit).

 Notes
-- The rubocop runs over the full repo currently report ~637 offenses (including `spec/` and binstubs).
-This roadmap focuses strictly on `lib/` as per project policy and to avoid churning test files/binstubs.
+- Full-repo counts were not re-sampled in this audit; prior (2025-04-XX) snapshot was ~637 offenses including `spec/` and binstubs.
+This roadmap continues to focus strictly on `lib/` as per project policy.
 - Any public API renames must ship with deprecation shims for at least one release.